 If you’re dropping passengers off for their cruise, first of all, give yourself a pat on the back.
-Parking at the pier is expensive (upwards of $150 for a week), so right not only are you helping out by dropping someone off, but you’re also saving them a lot of money!
+Parking at the pier is expensive (upwards of $25+ per day), so right not only are you helping out by dropping someone off, but you’re also saving them a lot of money!

 Pier 66 is located on Seattle’s waterfront, just north of the Seattle Aquarium and south of the Olympic Sculpture Park.